How to replace eggs in baking

 Don’t worry.
 Once you start “speaking” vegan, you will be able to whip up your new favorite recipes with ease.

 I promise, there is a vegan way to make ALL of your favorite foods.

 I’ve compiled a list of different ways you can replace eggs in a recipe.
-Everything from baking to breakfast.

 3 tablespoons of aquafaba equals one whole egg

 2 tablespoons of aquafaba equals one egg white